We were big fans of the original DALI Ikon 6. Its enthusiastic yet balanced sound and competitive £899 price won it many friends.

 It's all done with class leading control, impressive refinement and seamless integration – no mean feat considering the use of four drive units in each cabinet.

-Curbing the enthusiasm Impressive as all that sounds, there are flaws.
+Impressive as all that sounds, there are flaws.
 The trade-off for greater sophistication has been a loss of enthusiasm.
 The speakers lack a degree of excitement that the originals had in spades.

 There's no doubt that the Ikon 6 Mk 2 are better speakers than their forerunners.
 It's just a shame they're not more fun.